← Reference Deep-Dives Reference Deep-Dive · Updated · 11 min read

 By Kevin, Founder & CEO

-This gap between behavioral measurement and motivational understanding defines the research challenge for fintech teams.
+The gap between behavioral measurement and motivational understanding defines the research challenge for fintech teams.
 The methods that close the gap must operate at fintech speed — delivering insights within sprint cycles, not quarterly planning horizons — while capturing the psychological depth that financial decisions demand.
+Traditional 6-10 week research timelines are structurally incompatible with weekly product iteration; by the time findings arrive, the feature has already been changed twice.
+The methodology that resolves this constraint is the same approach detailed in the complete guide to AI-moderated customer interviews, adapted to the specific lifecycle dynamics of fintech.

 Each stage of the fintech customer lifecycle presents distinct research questions that require different methodological approaches.